IBM/ibm-licensing-operator/README.md

 For more information about the OpenShift Container Platform Security Context Constraints, see [Managing Security Context Constraints](https://docs.openshift.com/container-platform/4.3/authentication/managing-security-context-constraints.html).

-## Developer guide
-{ :#devguide}

-If, as a developer, you are looking to build and test this operator to try out and learn more about the operator and its capabilities, you can use the following developer guide.
-This guide provides commands for a quick install and initial validation for running the operator.

-> **Important:** The following developer guide is provided as-is and only for trial and education purposes.
-IBM and IBM Support does not provide any support for the usage of the operator with this developer guide.
-For the official supported install and usage guide for the operator, see the the IBM Knowledge Center documentation for your IBM Cloud Pak or for IBM Cloud Platform Common Services.

-### End-to-End testing

-For more instructions on how to run end-to-end testing with the Operand Deployment Lifecycle Manager, see [ODLM guide](https://github.com/IBM/operand-deployment-lifecycle-manager/blob/master/docs/install/common-service-integration.md#end-to-end-test).

 # ibm-licensing-operator for stand-alone IBM Containerized Software
-License Service for stand-alone IBM Containerized Software
+**Scenario: License Service for stand-alone IBM Containerized Software without IBM Cloud Platform Common Services or IBM Cloud Paks**

-You can use the ibm-licensing operator to install License Service outside of OpenShift for stand-alone IBM Containerized Software.
-You can use License Service to collect information about license usage of IBM containerized products and IBM Cloud Paks per cluster.
+You can use the ibm-licensing-operator to install License Service on Kubernetes clusters for stand-alone IBM Containerized Software.
+You can use License Service to collect information about license usage of IBM containerized products.
 You can retrieve license usage data through a dedicated API call and generate an audit snapshot on demand.

+Use this scenario, only when you do not have IBM Cloud Platform Common Services or IBM Cloud Paks installed.

 ## Supported platforms

-Kubernetes?
+License Service is supported on all Kubernetes-orchestrated clouds on Linux x86_64.
+It was tested on the following systems:
+- Red Hat OpenShift Container Platform 3.11, 4.1, 4.2, 4.3 or newer
+- Kubernetes 1.11.3 or higher
+- IBM Cloud Kubernetes Services (IKS)
+- Google Kubernetes Engine (GKE)
+- Azure Kubernetes Service (AKS)
+- Amazon EKS - Managed Kubernetes Service (EKS)

 ## Operator versions

 - 1.0.0
     - First release

-## Prerequisites

-Before you install this operator, you need to first install the operator dependencies and prerequisites:

-- For the list of operator dependencies, see the IBM Knowledge Center [Common Services dependencies documentation](http://ibm.biz/cpcs_opdependencies).

-- For the list of prerequisites for installing the operator, see the IBM Knowledge Center [Preparing to install services documentation](http://ibm.biz/cpcs_opinstprereq).
+- 1.1.0

 ## Documentation